What You Need To Know About Running FEMA Loads

 OTR is Here to Help

-No one wants a natural disaster to strike, it’s incredibly unfortunate for so many Americans, but it does create an opportunity for carriers to help those affected while making good money.
+No one wants a natural disaster to strike, and it’s incredibly unfortunate for so many Americans, but it does create an opportunity for carriers to help those affected while making good money.
 If you choose to run FEMA loads during the hurricane or wildfire season, be prepared and stay patient.
 These loads might not go as smoothly as you’re used to, but they can be worth it and OTR will do everything to get you funded as normal.
 If you have any questions or expect to regularly run disaster relief loads this season, please reach out to your account manager.